cdktf/cdktf-provider-cloudflare/docs/zoneLockdown.java.md

 - *Type:* java.lang.String

-The value to target.

-Depends on target's type.
-IP addresses should just be standard IPv4/IPv6 notation i.e. `192.0.2.1` or `2001:db8::/32` and IP ranges in CIDR format i.e. `192.0.2.0/24`.
+The IP address to match.
+This address will be compared to the IP address of incoming requests.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/zone_lockdown#value ZoneLockdown#value}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/zone_lockdown#value ZoneLockdown#value}

 ---